Toyota C-HR: Europe

-As in Japan, the C-HR for Europe can be purchased with either 1.2-litre turbocharged petrol, a 1.8-litre Hybrid or with 2.0-liter Hybrid.

-6-speed manual transmission is only installed in the front-wheel-drive 1.2-litre turbo; the sole gearbox for the 1.2-litre turbo AWD and the Hybrid is a CVT.
+As in Japan, the C-HR for Europe can be purchased with either 1.2-litre turbocharged petrol, a 1.8-litre hybrid or with 2.0-litre hybrid.
+6-speed manual transmission is only installed in the front-wheel-drive 1.2-litre turbo; the sole gearbox for the 1.2-litre turbo AWD and the hybrid is a CVT.

 Trim levels vary across countries.
 In the UK, they are Icon, Design, Excel and Dynamic.
 For the French market, there are even more marketing name variations such as Active, Dynamic, Edition, Graphic, Distinctive and Collection.
 In Romania there are C-enter, C-ult Style and C-lassy.
-They are essentially similar cars with different standard or optional equipment.
+They are essentially similar cars with different standards or optional equipment.

 Australia

-For the Australian market, the C-HR is only offered with the 1.2-litre, 8NR-FTS turbo motor.
+For the Australian market (imported from Japan), the C-HR is only offered with the 1.2-litre, 8NR-FTS turbo motor.
 The base model is available in manual transmission as a FWD only, automatic transmission models may be FWD or AWD.
 The high level Koba model is available in both FWD and AWD variants.
 The gearbox for the base model is a choice of 6-speed manual transmission or CVT with 7-speed simulated gear.
 The Koba comes with CVT only, and is equipped with LED headlights, leather seats, heated front seats, and smart entry and start system.